Keysight/cyperf/deployment/k8s/README.md

 - Modifications needed:
     1. Change the place holder container `image` URL with one that you want to use for CyPerf Agent container.
 Please get this URL from Keysight's software download portal.
     2. Change the place holder `AGENT_CONTROLLER` value with your CyPerf Controller's IP address.
-    3. Change the place holder `AGENT_TAGS` with your preferred tags for identifying the agents as visible in CyPerf Controller's Agent Assignemnt dialog.
+    3. Change the place holder `AGENT_TAGS` with your preferred tags for identifying the agents as visible in CyPerf Controller's Agent Assignment dialog.
     4. If needed, update `nodeSelector` rule according to your preference.
 The example manifests assume that `agenttype=client`and `agenttype=server` labels are already assigned to the chosen worker nodes so that CyPerf Agent client pods and server pods are not deployed in the same node.
     5. Review the server manifest yaml to decide what `type` of `Service` your use case would require. e.g. `ClusterIP`, `NodePort` etc. and change accordingly.
     6. Decide on how many replicas for CyPerf Agent's client and server pods you would want to start with, and modify `replicas` count accordingly.